Cybersecurity and Antitrust – Learning from Mistakes

 Cybersecurity: Better Together?

 Cross-industry digitalisation, the emergence of the Internet of Things (IoT) and a multitude of new digital technologies offer significant opportunities for nearly all industries.
 However, these developments create new challenges in the field of cybersecurity.
-Cyberattacks cost the global economy an estimated EUR 400 bn per year.
-While government measures and regulatory standards – such as the planned EU-wide cybersecurity certification framework – will play a crucial role, businesses will bear most of the future costs of cybersecurity.
+Cyberattacks are estimated to cost the global economy USD 6 tn in 2021.
+While government measures and regulatory standards – such as the EU-wide cybersecurity certification framework established by the EU Cybersecurity Act – will play a crucial role, businesses will bear most of the future costs of cybersecurity.
 The sheer number of billions of connected digital devices in the EU alone further increases the need for cooperation between manufacturers to ensure security and interoperability.
 It is likely that companies will seek to tackle the issue together to share the immense costs of cybersecurity.

 The Automotive Industry – a Cautionary Tale